milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Donor_privacy_policy/en.md

 Contact Us

 WMF values what our donors have to say about our services and our policies.
 If you have questions or suggestions about this policy, or the information collected under the Donor Privacy Policy, we want to hear from you.
-Please email us at donor@wikimedia.org or contact us directly.
+See our Contact Us page for information on how to reach out.
 For more information about the privacy practices that govern the Wikimedia projects, please review our main Privacy Policy.

-If you are located in the European Economic Area and have questions about your personal data or would like to request to access, update, or delete it, you may contact our representative via email at EUrepresentative.Wikimedia@twobirds.com, or via mail at:
+If you are located in the European Economic Area and have questions about your personal data or would like to request to access, update, or delete it, you may contact our representative via email at EUrepresentative.Wikimediatwobirdscom, or via mail at:

 Bird & Bird GDPR Representative Ireland
 29 Earlsfort Terrace